HanFrank/E-Commerce-Webpage-API-Project/README.md

-# E-Commerce Style Webpage Project
+# E-Commerce Style Webpage and API Project

 This is a checkout price calculator.